NicholasGraalum/CS362-Project/LIVINGDOC.md

 - **Extensions**: User can manually adjust auto-added items, system suggests frequency settings based on patterns (biweekly/monthly)
 - **Exceptions**: No past data, incorrect frequency calculation

-Ask for meal recommendations (Kylan Jagels)
+Ask for meal recommendations (Updated to be tentative stretch goal per ta rec)
 - **Actors**: The user
 - **Triggers**: The user clicks the meal recommendation button
 - **Preconditions**: The user has entered a meal recommendation request prompt describing what type of meal they want